 Unleaded fuel containing an oxygenate known as MTBE can be used provided that the ratio of MTBE to conventional fuel does not exceed 15%.
 MTBE is an Ether based compound derived from Petroleum, which has been specified by several refiners as the substance to enhance the Octane rating of fuel.

 REFORMULATED GASOLINE

-Several petroleum companies have announced the availability of reformulated fuels.
 These fuels are specially formulated to further reduce vehicle emissions.
 Land Rover fully supports all efforts to protect and maintain ambient air quality, and encourages the use of reformulated gasoline where available.

 DIESEL ENGINED VEHICLES